Filip14564654/LLM/README.md

 python evaluation/chat.py
 ```

 Type `quit` to exit.
-The demo prints the model's greedy completion of your
+The demo now uses top-k sampling (k=3) instead of greedy
-prompt as plain text.
-The demo builds a token lookup table using frequencies from
+decoding to produce a short sentence.
+It still builds a token lookup table using
-`vocab.json` so that the most common token is chosen when multiple tokens hash to
+frequencies from `vocab.json` so that the most common token is chosen when
-the same ID.
+multiple tokens hash to the same ID.